top of page

 An Bille um Ionad Leighis Neamhbhaol na hÉireann

-(Irish Non-Life-Threatening Medical Centre)
+(Irish Non-Life-Threatening Medical Centre Act)

-TAIMID Ireland propose the Non-Life-Threatening Medical Centres Act to establish 24/7 walk-in medical centres in major Irish towns, providing GP, dental, and urgent care for non-critical conditions.
+TAIMID Ireland’s Non-Life-Threatening Medical Centres Act proposes 24/7 walk-in medical centres in major Irish towns, offering GP, dental, and urgent care to tackle hospital overcrowding, with HIQA reporting emergency wait times up to 90 hours (Irish Times, Dec 14, 2022).

 irishedroom.png